A Survey on Class-Agnostic Counting: Advancements from Reference-Based to Open-World Text-Guided Approaches: Existing Approaches

-Also the authors of~\cite{DBLP:journals/pr/WangLZTG24} introduced a technique that does not use point-level supervision such as~\cite{DBLP:journals/corr/abs-2205-10203}, named GCNet - Generalized Counting Network.
+\paragraph{GCNet} Also the authors of~\cite{DBLP:journals/pr/WangLZTG24} introduced a technique that does not use point-level supervision such as~\cite{DBLP:journals/corr/abs-2205-10203}, named GCNet - Generalized Counting Network.
 However, differently from~\cite{DBLP:journals/corr/abs-2205-10203}, GCNet uses a pseudo-Siamese structure to capture pseudo-exemplar cues from the resized raw image.
 Specifically, the main branch of the network extracts primary 2D feature maps from an input image $I_i$.
-In contrast, the secondary branch is in charge of generating exemplar-focused outputs by exploiting a methodology inspired by vision transformers~\cite{DBLP:conf/iclr/DosovitskiyB0WZ21}: (i) a sequence of overlapping patches is extracted using the unfold operation over the 2D feature maps computed by the main branch, (ii) pseudo-exemplar patches are computed using a per-pixel average operation along the patch dimension, ensuring to capture the common attributes across local regions, (iii) pseudo-exemplar patches are divided into 16 sub-patches of size $2 \times 2$, and (iv) each sub-patch is flattened into a 1D token and then transformed through linear projection.
-The output of the main branch is then further processed through an anisotropic encoder to capture discriminative features along three directions in feature space -- horizontal, vertical, and basis/channel directions.
+In contrast, the secondary branch is in charge of generating exemplar-focused outputs by exploiting a methodology inspired by vision transformers~\cite{DBLP:conf/iclr/DosovitskiyB0WZ21}.
+The output of the main branch is then further processed through an anisotropic encoder to capture discriminative features along three directions in feature space---horizontal, vertical, and basis/channel directions.
 Finally, these two outputs are fed into a dual-attention condenser.
-The same authors proposed also a reference-based version of GCNet, which attaches an additional ResNet-50 backbone to the front-end of the original GCNet for processing labeled exemplar patches; the exemplar features are then fed into the same back-end structure of GCNet to predict an auxiliary single count.
+The same authors also proposed a reference-based version of GCNet, which attaches an additional ResNet-50 backbone to the front-end of the original GCNet for processing labeled exemplar patches; the exemplar features are then fed into the same back-end structure of GCNet to predict an auxiliary single count.